Forum Replies Created

 If you recognize more symptoms I would recommend you watch the full Thyroid Balance course, but as a bare minimum, this video will explain to you how to test your thyroid.

-Hairloss & hormones
+Hair loss & hormones

 Elevations in androgens can also cause hair loss.
 If you experience hormonal imbalances in sex hormones, this might be worth exploring.